Student Societies & Clubs

 Students qualify for membership in Phi Sigma Tau if they meet the following requirements:

-Completed at least two courses in philosophy
+Completed at least three courses in philosophy

 Maintained a minimum GPA of 3.5 in all philosophy courses